cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 :number: 1.00000008976
 ```

 Secondly, when the `trace-execution` flag is set, the instruction to be executed, followed by the values of all input variables, is printed to the message log at each step.
 The value of output variables is also printed after the instruction is executed.
-The size of the output produced by this mechanism can be quite sizeable, but it can be used to inspect the program flow in detail.
+The size of the output produced by this mechanism can be quite sizable, but it can be used to inspect the program flow in detail.

 Example of the execution trace: